 Yes, construction could affect the efficiency of Dry Hydrogen Peroxide, but there are ways to adjust our technology to compensate.
 We suggest you let your Synexis representative know if you are planning on performing construction and they will adjust your maintenance plan accordingly.

-How much would it cost to install the Synexis technology in my business?
-Are these units leased or bought?
+How much does it cost to install the Synexis technology in my business?

-The cost of our technology varies on the needs of the facility and client.
-We are happy to send a Synexis representative to your facility to assess the best approach for your needs and provide quotes free of charge.
+The cost of our technology varies on the design, layout, and environmental needs of the facility and client.
+We are happy to schedule a virtual assessment or send a Synexis representative to assess your facility free of charge.

 How do you maintain Synexis devices?
 Do they require servicing?